PJ789/Syonara/BOM.md

  -  8x  10K ohm 0.25w resistors acting as pull down resistors on the 8 shift register inputs

 ## Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit
- -  9x WS2812 Neopixel LEDs in a strip
+ -  9x WS2812 Neopixel LEDs in a strip, stuck where the original LEDs are situated
+ -  1x piece of insulating tape to go under the Neopixels to avoid shorts

-## Circuit 3: Keyboard RGB back light circuit;
+## Circuit 3: Keyboard RGB back light switch circuit;
  -  1x prototype board, to install under keypad

  _Either_
  -  3x NPN transistors as current amplifier to SS micro pinout